 My research uses theoretical, experimental and philosophical methods to investigate issues in normative economics, behavioural economics, the foundations of decision and game theory, the methodology of economics, and the evolution of social conventions.

 Professor Theodore Turocy

-Game theory, auctions, the provision of public goods, contests, computational methods in game theory and economics.
+Game theory, auctions, the provision of public goods, contests, computational methods in game theory and economics, choice architecture.

 Dr Marta Wisniewska

 Bayesian econometrics, financial econometrics, and time series econometrics.

 You can find a more comprehensive list of staff and their interests in our People page.